cookies-xor-cream/HugoTest/content/posts/poetry/wip/theres_azimuth_in_the_rift__.md

 Because I hate feeling any prescence,
 especially when unannounced,
 but I suppose that with all of you,
-it's something that I hadn't already found.
+it's something that I never will have found.